pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 <P>
 The Si5351 is an I2C configurable clock generator that is very appropriate for receivers and transceivers projects in amateur radio applications.
 It is also suited for replacing crystal oscillators.
 It has three outputs that you can get three distinct frequencies at the same time.
-A great feature of the Si5351A is the possibility of using it with a microcontroller like Arduino, PIC family and others. <B>This project is about a VFO and BFO that you can control two clock outputs of the Si5351A by using the Arduino Micro.
-The VFO (CLK 0) can oscillate from 535KHz to 160MHz and the second (CLK1) can oscillate from 400KHz to 500KHz.</B>
+A great feature of the Si5351A is the possibility of using it with a microcontroller or platform like Arduino, PIC family and others. <B>This project is about a VFO and BFO that you can control two clock outputs of the Si5351A by using the Arduino Micro (Atmega32u4).
+The VFO (CLK0) can oscillate from 535KHz to 160MHz and the second (CLK1) can oscillate from 400KHz to 500KHz.</B>
 </P>